 - Similar to the Monstera Deliciosa is the Monstera Adansonii.
 One way to distinguish the two is their size, with the Monstera Adansonii having much smaller leaves.
 Additionally, the Deliciosa leaf holes will gravitate towards the edge as they age, whereas the holes that the Adansonii have typically remain intake and don’t split at the edge of the plant’s leaves.

 - Monstera Borsigniana is a very interesting and versatile house plant to keep.
 As well as being grown indoors, in the warm climates where it grows naturally Borsigniana can be grown outdoors in patio planters or planted in the ground.
 It will grow up to 1m tall and wide with a single stem and a crown of leaves at its top.
 The leaves typically form two neat rows of holes/slits instead of your swiss cheese pattern that’s common in the Deliciosa species.

 - The more rare but highly-priced Monstera Variegata is arguably the most striking of all the Monstera varieties.
 Picture a Deliciosa leaf with white and pale green color variations; a perfect example of the genius of horticulturists and plant geneticists.
 To further add to the allure of this beautiful-looking variety, with each leaf a new variation of patterning and color variation blends to produce yet another great example of why this plant is so highly regarded amongst the indoor plant community.

-how to take care of a monstera
+How to take care of monstera plants